-Tuning to the spirits of the Nature often helps to recognise what we need for our bodies to make us healthier.
-Most people in Western countries overindulge on meat and dairy products, so there is no doubt that avoiding it for few weeks can be a very positive experience.
+Tuning to natural cycles often helps to recognise what we need for our bodies to make us healthier.
+Most people in Western countries overindulge in meat and dairy products, so there is no doubt that avoiding it for a few weeks can be a very positive experience.
 Exceptions are advised even in religious groups, where weak and ill people, children and pregnant women are excluded from strict fasts.

-We should also remember, since the traditions were formed before invention of many „modern“ foods, there are other choices we may re-consider this time of year - such as all processed „convenient“ foods and fake non-foods, sweets, sugary and artificial drinks, stimulants, cakes, salted snacks and similar...
+We should also remember since the traditions were formed before invention of „modern“ foods, there are other choices we may reconsider this time of year; processed and convenient foods, fake "non-foods", sweets, sugary and artificial drinks, stimulants, cakes, salted snacks and so on.

-We all have our own way and time to recognise what we need, effortlessly, without feelings of „being punished or deprived“.
-Lets try to see the positive side – we are privileged to have a chance and a choice.
-Here, in developed Western world, we can choose almost any food.
-Lets use it and choose the foods which are clean, ethical, healthy, wholesome.
-If it is not possible all year round, the Winter Lent with its spiritual power may just be the right time when this becomes a little bit easier, of course, followed by richness of celebrations during Christmas, New Year and following party time throughout January.
+We all have our way and time to find out what we need.
+Effortlessly, without feelings of „being punished or deprived“.
+Let's try to see the positive side – we are privileged to have a choice.
+In the Western world, we can choose almost any food.
+Let's use it and choose the foods which are clean, ethical, healthy, and wholesome.
+If it is not possible all year round, the Winter Lent, with its spiritual power, maybe the right time.
+It becomes a little bit easier, followed by the richness of celebrations during Christmas, New Year and throughout January.